-involves the manner in which your rent has be all rent due and owing as of the first day of the estions concerning your grievance rights please
+As provided in the Tenant Grievance Procedure, in the event that your grievance involves the manner in which your rent has been calculated, you must pay to Management all rent due and owing as of the first day of the month preceding the month in which your rent was adjusted.
+Should you have any questions concerning your grievance rights please call or come to your development's Management office.

-5 Sincerely,
+Sincerely,

--